hpi-swa-lab/qinoq/README.md

 import { InteractivesEditor, Interactive } from "interactives-editor";

-/* open an Interactives Editor in a window within the world */ const editor = await new InteractivesEditor().initialize()
+/* open an Interactives Editor in a window within the world */ const editor = await new InteractivesEditor().initialize();

 /* create an interactive */
-const interactive = Interactive.example()  // creates an example interactive
+const interactive = Interactive.example();  // creates an example interactive
-                                           // Use "new Interactive()" to create an empty Interactive interactive.openInWorld()  // optional: opens interactive as morph in the world
+                                           // Use "new Interactive()" to create an empty Interactive interactive.openInWorld();  // optional: opens interactive as morph in the world

 /* load interactive into editor */
-editor.interactive = interactive  // alternatively, you can grab-and-drop
+editor.interactive = interactive;  // alternatively, you can grab-and-drop
                                   // the opened interactive into the preview of the editor
                                   // (via the "grab"-halo)
 ```